 The air was fresh but it was not cold.
 I was wearing a sweatshirt and no jacket.
 Nothing was indicating that in few hours this very same spot will be covered with 2 inches of snow and the temperature will drop below freezing.

 I wish I could take the picture of the same arch covered with snow and post it together with the morning photo but with zero visibility I hardly could see anything and taking photos was out of questions.

-I used HDR photography processing to combine 4 bracketed shots into final HDR image.
+I used HDR photography processing to combine 4 bracketed shots into the final HDR image.

 Deconstructing Featured Photo

 Camera: Canon 60

 Bracketing: 5 shots (-2; -1; 0, +1; +2)